Overview of permissions and consent in the Microsoft identity platform

 |Other names||- Scopes

 - App-only permissions

 |Result of consent (specific to Microsoft Graph)||OAuth2PermissionGrant||appRoleAssignment|

 One way that applications are granted permissions is through consent.
 Consent is a process where users or admins authorize an application to access a protected resource.
 For example, when a user attempts to sign into an application for the first time, the application can request permission to see the user's profile and read the contents of the user's mailbox.
 The user sees the list of permissions the app is requesting through a consent prompt.
 Other scenarios where users may see a consent prompt include:

 - When the application is coded to specifically prompt for consent during sign-in.

 - When the application uses dynamic consent to ask for new permissions as needed at run time.

 The key details of a consent prompt are the list of permissions the application requires and the publisher information.
 For more information about the consent prompt and the consent experience for both admins and end-users, see application consent experience.

 User consent happens when a user attempts to sign into an application.
-The user provides their sign-in credentials.
-These credentials are checked to determine whether consent has already been granted.
+The user provides their sign-in credentials, which are checked to determine if consent has already been granted.
 If no previous record of user or admin consent for the required permissions exists, the user is shown a consent prompt, and asked to grant the application the requested permissions.
-In many cases, an admin may be required to grant consent on behalf of the user.
+An admin may be required to grant consent on behalf of the user.

 Preauthorization allows a resource application owner to grant permissions without requiring users to see a consent prompt for the same set of permissions that have been preauthorized.
 This way, an application that has been preauthorized won't ask users to consent to permissions.
 Resource owners can preauthorize client apps in the Azure portal or by using PowerShell and APIs, like Microsoft Graph.